localytics/localytics-unity/README.md

   * (Optional) Setup Push with your Project Number (not the Project ID string).

     ```
-    // Important: You probably need to escape a space in front, e.g.
+    // Important: You need to escape a space in front
+    // Otherwise it will be interpreted as an int,
+    // which is not a large enough data type to hold a project ID
     <meta-data android:name="LOCALYTICS_PUSH_PROJECT_ID" android:value="\ #################"/>
     ```